edkerk/reproducible-research-init/README.md

 --------

     project
-    |- doc/            # documentation for the study
+    |- doc/             # documentation for the study and other explanatory material
     |  +- paper/        # manuscript(s), whether generated or not
     |
     |- data             # raw and primary data, are not changed once created
-    |  |- raw/         # raw data, will not be altered
+    |  |- raw/          # raw data generated in-lab or by collaborators, will not be altered
+    |  |- external/     # data from third-party sources, databases etc, will not be altered
+    |  |- interim/      # intermediate data that has been transformed, will not be altered once created
-    |  +- clean/       # cleaned data, will not be altered once created
+    |  +- clean/        # cleaned data for figures/visualizations, will not be altered once created
     |
+    |- notebook.txt     # a lab notebook where activities relating to this project should be entered
+    |- requirements.txt # the requirements file for reproducing the analysis environment,
+    |                     e.g. generated with `pip freeze > requirements.txt`
+    |
-    |- code/           # any programmatic code
+    |- code/            # all programmatic code relating to the project
+    |  |- wrangle       # scripts to download data, clean it and transform it
+    |  |- exploration   # scripts for exploring the data, not for publication figures
+    |  |- tests         # scripts for testing the integrity of the pipeline or data
+    |  +- visualization # scripts to generate publication figures, tables and visualizations from cleaned data
+    |
     |- results          # all output from workflows and analyses
     |  |- figures/      # graphs, likely designated for manuscript figures
     |  +- pictures/     # diagrams, images, and other non-graph graphics
     |
     |- scratch/         # temporary files that can be safely deleted or lost
     |- README           # the top level description of content
     |- study.Rmd        # executable Rmarkdown for this study, if applicable
     |- Makefile         # executable Makefile for this study, if applicable
     |- study.Rproj      # RStudio project for this study, if applicable
     |- datapackage.json # metadata for the (input and output) data files

 How to use